fatherjim-tech/fatherjim.tech/content/articles/stream-guide/stream-guide.md

 # <a name="youtube-live"></a>
 ---
 # Step 3 - Configure YouTube Stream Now
 Just like Twitch, we can also add text and graphics to our stream.
-Click [here](https://www.youtube.com/live_dashboard) to visit your Live Dashboard.
+Click {{< url-link "here" "https://www.youtube.com/live_dashboard" "_blank" >}} to visit your Live Dashboard.
 From here, we can change the thumbnail, title, description, and privacy.
 YouTube uses our channel banner by default, but we can upload something else, perhaps an image with the word "live" so viewers will know that we're live.
 It is recommended to set the privacy to **Public** otherwise no one will be able to see the stream live.
 {{< img-post-width "/img/articles/stream-guide/" "youtube-live-backend.jpg" "text" "" "90%">}}

 Here is an example description including a regular streaming schedule and a link to our website.
 When finished updating basic information, click on the **Advanced settings** link.